 When it comes to speed & performance there is not a given rule that can address the problem in all scenarios.
 A possible problem with speed & performance can be caused by multiple different factors.
 Speed is critical to the success of any website, including those built with Uncode.
 Fortunately, there are plenty of ways to optimize the performance of your WordPress site and different tools like Google PageSpeed, GTmetrix & Pingdom to benchmark your site.
-There are three main elements to take into account: use a solid Hosting Service, optimize your WordPress installation and use a cache plugin to boost your site (this can be crucial).
+There are four main elements to take into account:

 A few examples

-The quickest win you can have with page speed, is upgrading from a cheap shared hosting provider to a better host.
-Cheap hosts are good for when you are starting out, but for ultimate performance you can’t match a solid hosting provider.
-If you spend few dollars each month you cannot expect your site's loading times to be performing.
-First of all you need to evaluate your host's performance based on the SRT and TTFB:
+The quickest win you can have with page speed is upgrading from a cheap shared hosting provider to a better host.
+Cheap hosts are good for when you are starting out, but for ultimate performance, you can’t match a solid hosting provider.
+If you spend a few dollars each month you cannot expect your site's loading times to be performing.
+First of all, you need to evaluate your host's performance based on the SRT and TTFB:

 If you’re confident in your choice of hosting provider, the best thing you can do is optimize your site methodically.
 That way, you’ll be able to root out any underlying issues affecting its performance:

 - Optimize your site’s images.
 Graphic files tend to take up a lot of space, and optimizing yours can help your website load much faster.
 Before uploading your images, be sure to have them saved with the Save for Web option and that you have used optimization tools like JPEGMini or Optimizilla.
-Once uploaded on the WordPress Media Library you can also use an amazing plugin like WP Smush.
+Once uploaded on the WordPress Media Library you can also use an amazing plugin like WWW Image Optimizer or ShortPixel.

 - Get rid of any slow plugins.
 If you’re the kind of person who uses lots of these tools, there’s probably one or two among the bunch that is slowing down your site too much.